-Nicotine salts, which utilise the original form of nicotine found in tobacco leaves, creates a much smoother throat hit.
+Nicotine salts, which utilise the original form of nicotine found in tobacco leaves, create a much smoother throat hit.
 It may also increase the speed of nicotine delivery, making it more satisfying.

-Nicotine salts are very popular with new vapers, and are ideal for smokers who prefer light/mild cigarettes and tobacco.
+Nicotine salts are very popular with new vapers and are ideal for smokers who prefer light/mild cigarettes and tobacco.
 However, if you are used to a strong hit on the back of the throat, they may not be for you.
-Examples of nicotine salts include Ohm Brew and Halo Salts.
+Examples of nicotine salts include Nasty Juice Salts, Ohm Brew and Halo Salts.

 Another way to minimise the throat hit is to use a higher VG e-liquid.
 However, high VG e-liquids are best used with more advanced equipment.
 We talk more about this below under cloud vaping.

-If you are looking to replace the feeling of a cigarette, there’s two options.
+If you are looking to replace the feeling of a cigarette, there are two options.

-But recently, many vapers have reported that pod systems which use a combination of nicotine salts and regular e-liquid, such as the Hexa V2, to enjoy a very realistic smoking experience.
+But recently, many vapers have reported that pod systems that use a combination of nicotine salts and regular e-liquid, such as the Hexa Pro, to enjoy a very realistic smoking experience.
 The Hexa is a closed pod system, but hybrid salts are also starting to be used in 10ml bottles, as with Riot S:ALTS.

 Starter kits and pod systems are usually designed for use with higher PG ratios (e.g. VG:PG 50:50).
 You can check this by checking the resistance of your coil.
 If the resistance of your coil is above 1 ohm, you are usually best off using a high PG e-liquid.